 Q. After I apply for the Emergency Grant how soon will I know if I have received it?

-A. The review is expected to occur within 48 hours of receipt of the completed application in the Graduate College, and the decision will be sent to the email provided on the application form.
+A. We strive to review files within 48 hours of receipt of the completed application in the Graduate College.
 If the application is incomplete or additional information is required you will be notified via email to correct the problem and the application will be reviewed once completed.

 Q. If my request for an Emergency Grant is approved, how will the grant money reach me?